Sweet Potato and Black Bean Tacos

 Instructions

-• First, heat olive oil in a large frying pan over medium heat.
+• Heat olive oil in a large frying pan over medium heat.
 Add sweet potatoes and toss to coat in oil, then season with a few pinches of salt.
 Cook until the sweet potatoes are lightly caramelized and slightly tender, about 15 to 20 minutes, stirring occasionally.

-• Next, add the poblano, red onion, and corn to the frying pan.
+• Add the poblano, red onion, and corn to the frying pan.
 Cook until the vegetables are softened and the potatoes are tender, about 5 to 7 minutes, stirring frequently.

-• Once the vegetables are cooked, add the adobo sauce and lime juice and stir to combine.
+• Once the vegetables are cooked, add the chipotle puree and lime juice and stir to combine.
 Lower the heat, and adjust salt to taste.
 Cook for just 2 to 3 more minutes until the sauce is warmed through.

 • Finally, assemble and serve the tacos.
 Add about 1 to 2 spoonfuls of refried black beans to the tortilla, fill with sweet potato vegetable mix, and top with avocado and cilantro.